Field Validation Table (FVT): A Test Design Technique for Field Validation

 Can the quality of software be measured?

-Yes, testing plays a major role to ensure the quality of a project or application.
+Yes, testing plays a major role in ensuring the quality of a project or application.

-How to ensure that test cases provide 100% test coverage?
+How do we ensure that test cases provide 100% test coverage?

-Before testing an application, a tester should write detailed test cases which should be easily understandable & readable by others.
-This means, that test cases are the basis of testing, which in turn would help to find the defects lying in the application or system.
+Before testing an application, a tester should write detailed test cases which should be easily understandable & readable by all.
+This means that test cases are the basis of testing, which in turn would help to find the defects lying in the application or system.

 This article mainly emphasizes how effectively we can create the test cases using the field validation test design technique that too in a short span of time with maximum test coverage.
 This, in turn, will add value to the project by identifying all the issues during testing.

-• This is one of the test design techniques for validating fields in an application.
+• This is a test design technique for validating fields in an application.

 • This technique is mainly used for all kinds of applications wherever there is a field validation required.

-Generally, each and every field in the application needs to be validated thoroughly to ensure or identify defects that may get unnoticed in the fields.
-This technique is very much useful in identifying those underlying flaws in the fields.
+Generally, each and every field in the application needs to be validated thoroughly to ensure or identify defects that may go unnoticed in the fields.
+This technique is very much useful in identifying the underlying flaws in the field.

 Sometimes, it may go unnoticed, or due to a lack of concentration or awareness of the testers, some fields in the application may not be completely validated.

-It is a natural tendency of any tester that they just validate only the most commonly or frequently used combinations while checking fields in any given application.
+The natural tendency of any tester is that they just validate only the most commonly or frequently used combinations while checking fields in any given application.
 If they are provided with this FVT then it will easily help them to find out the defects which are present in the fields as well.

 Role of a Tester

 As a tester, one has to test each and every corner of an application.
-From the development or developer perspective the defect identified during field validation could be of less severity and a less priority one, but its the primary duty and responsibility of a tester to report it.
+From a development or developer perspective, the defect identified during field validation could be of less severity and a less priority one, but it’s the primary duty and responsibility of the tester to report it.
 After all, for a tester defect means the defect, nothing else.

 As field validations are directly related to the usability of the application, in case something is unidentified during System Testing and if it is found during User Acceptance Testing (UAT) then straight away the blame goes to the tester who has tested and provided sign off.